Network Traffic Cost Allocation

 kubectl logs kubecost-network-costs-<pod-identifier> -n kubecost

 This will show you top source and destination IP addresses and bytes transferred on the node where this pod is running.

-For addresses that are outside of your cluster but inside your VPC, Kubecost supports IP or CIDR block whitelisting.
+For traffic routed to addresses outside of your cluster but inside your VPC, Kubecost supports the ability to directly classifify network traffic to a particular IP address or CIDR block.
 This feature can be configured in your values.yaml under

 To verify this feature is functioning properly, you can complete the following steps: